 Specific disabilities include, but are not limited to, the following: blindness or visual impairment; chronic illnesses; psychiatric and emotional disabilities (ADHD, anxiety and related disorders, depression, etc.); deafness or hearing impairments; epilepsy or seizure disorders; orthopedic impairment; specific learning disability; speech disorder; spinal cord or traumatic brain injury; and neurological and neuro-muscular disorders.

-LUOA is committed to providing its students with a disability reasonable accommodations in policies, practices, and procedures when accommodations are needed to provide equal access to LUOA programs and activities, and to prevent discrimination on the basis of disability, unless making the accommodations would fundamentally alter the nature of the program or activity or would result in undue financial or administrative burden on LUOA.
+LUOA is committed to providing its students with reasonable accommodations in policies, practices, and procedures when accommodations are needed to provide equal access to LUOA programs and activities, and to prevent discrimination on the basis of disability, unless making the accommodations would fundamentally alter the nature of the program or activity or would result in undue financial or administrative burden on LUOA.

 Parents and guardians of new and prospective LUOA students are encouraged to review the information presented in the Overview of LUOA Disability Support Processes to become familiar with the policies, processes, requirements, and expectations of the LUOA ODAS office.
 If your child has a disability and would like to know what types of accommodations he or she may be eligible to receive at LUOA, please contact LUOA Student Support at email@example.com with the following information: